Registration and Degree Requirements

 Minimum Credits in Graduate Level Courses

 Students are required to complete a minimum of 24 credits in courses at the graduate level before a degree may be granted.
-Specific graduate programs may require additional credits at the graduate level; students are advised to read program requirements and discuss them with their primary graduate advisor.
+Specific graduate programs may require additional credits at the graduate level.
+Students are advised to read program requirements and discuss them with their primary academic advisor.

 Use of Undergraduate Courses for Graduate Credit